Blending Fun With Function: Working as a Pediatric Physical Therapist

 “Most of our DPT grads have already either accepted jobs or have multiple offers awaiting

-their decision,” says Dr. Smith.
+their decision,” Smith said.
 “PT is a great career.”